Combining DDD, CQRS, and Clean Architecture in Go

 }

 All fields are private to provide encapsulation.
-This is critical to meet “always keep a valid state in the memory” rule from the article about DDD Lite.
+This is critical to meet the “always keep a valid state in the memory” rule from the article about DDD Lite.

 The same rule applies to any methods provided by Training.